Hippocampal prosthesis: Recent development

 Theodore Berger and his colleagues at the University of Southern California in Los Angeles have developed a working hippocampal prosthesis that passed the live tissue test in slices of brain tissue in 2004.
-In 2011, in collaboration with Drs.
-Sam A. Deadwyler and Robert E. Hampson at Wake Forest Baptist Medical Center successfully tested a proof-of-concept hippocampal prosthesis in awake, behaving rats.
+In 2011.
+Drs.
+Sam A. Deadwyler and Robert E. Hampson at Wake Forest University School of Medicine, successfully tested a proof-of-concept prosthesis, using Berger's hippocampal model, in awake, behaving rats.
 The prosthesis was in the form of multisite electrodes positioned to record from both the input and output "sides" of the damaged hippocampus, the input is gathered and analyzed by external computation chips, an appropriate feedback is computed, then used to stimulate the appropriate output pattern in the brain so that the prosthesis functioned like a real hippocampus.
 In 2012, the team tested a further implementation in macaques prefrontal cortex, further developing the neural prosthesis technology.
 In 2013, Hampson et al. successfully tested a hippocampal prosthesis on non-human primates.
 While the device does not yet consist of a fully implantable "chip," these tests, from rat to monkey, demonstrate the effectiveness of the device as a neural prosthetic, and supports application to human trials.

 Proof of concept for a human hippocampal prosthetic

-In 2018, a team led by Robert E. Hampson at Wake Forest Baptist Medical, and including Berger and Deadwyler, became the first to demonstrate effectiveness of the prosthetic model in human patients.
+In 2018, the team led by Robert E. Hampson at Wake Forest University School of Medicine, and including Berger and Deadwyler, became the first to demonstrate effectiveness of the prosthetic model in human patients.
 The subjects underwent implantation of electrodes in the brain at Wake Forest as part of a medical diagnostic procedure for epilepsy.
 While in the hospital, patients with electrodes in hippocampus volunteered to perform a memory task on computer while hippocampal neural activity was recorded in order for Berger and his team at USC team to customize the hippocampal prosthetic model for that patient.
 With model in hand, the Wake Forest team was able to demonstrate up to 37% improvement in memory function in patients with memory impaired by disease.
 The improvement was demonstrated for memories up to 75 minutes after stimulation by the hippocampal prosthetic model.
-As of 2018, studies are planned to test memory codes for additional attributes and features of items to be remembered as well as duration of memory facilitation in excess of 24 hours.
+As of 2022, Hampson and colleague Brent M. Roeder are continuing studies utilizing memory codes for memory restoration following traumatic brain injury, as well as whether encoding additional attributes and features of items to be remembered also increases memory facilitation for those features.